The Bumper of My SUV

-"The Bumper of My SUV" is a song written and recorded by American country music artist Chely Wright.
-It was released in November 2004 as the third single from her album The Metropolitan Hotel.
-The song garnered attention when it was first played for troops while Wright was visiting Iraq.
+"The Bumper of My SUV" is a song written, produced, and recorded, by American country music artist Chely Wright, recorded for her sixth studio album The Metropolitan Hotel (2005).
+Wright wrote the song following an incident in which a lady in a minivan told her she was supporting "baby killers", which are the United States Marine Corps.
+Her brother is a Marine.
+It first garnered attention when Wright performed the song for troops in Iraq.
+Wright was initially hesitant to making it a single.

+It was released on November 8, 2004 via Dualtone Records and Wright's own Painted Red Records as the second single from the album.
+It initially only reached number 54 on the US Hot Country Songs chart, marking her lowest peaking single since "She Went Out for Cigarettes" from 2000.
+Following a deceptive campaign in which members of Wright's fan club pretended to be friends or family members of military members to request the song be played, it was re-released in early 2005.
+This re-issue would go on to peak at number 35, becoming not only Wright's last top-40 hit to date but her most recent entry to the chart as of 2024.

 Background and writing

 The song was inspired by an actual incident, according to Wright.
 She told Billboard magazine that in mid-2003, she was driving in Nashville when a motorist in a minivan behind her noticed the Marine Corps sticker on the artist's bumper.
 Wright's brother is a Marine who sent her the sticker before he shipped off to Iraq.
 Wright said that the woman began honking, swerving and flicking her lights.
 "I look in the rear view, and she's flipping me the bird, hard, I thought I cut her off, because I'm a really bad driver."
 She went on to say that when the woman finally pulled up next to her and motioned for her to roll down her window she screamed "Your war is wrong.
 You're a baby killer."
 She went home and immediately wrote the song.